 The Group's investments are all measured at fair value through profit or loss in accordance with AASB 13: Fair Value Measurement.
 The fair values of the Group's listed investments are determined from the amount quoted on the primary exchange of the country of domicile.
 If a listed investment is measured at fair value and has a bid price and an ask price, fair value is based on a price within the bid-ask spread that is most representative of fair value and allows the use of mid-market pricing or other pricing conventions that are used by market participants as a practical expedient for fair value measurement within a bid-ask spread.
-The fair value of the Group's unlisted investments is determined primarily using the price at which any recent transaction in the security may have been effected, adjusted for the Directors' view as to the likely success of the business model and discounted for the likelihood of a liquidity event occurring in the next 3 years.
+The fair value of the Group's unlisted ventures investments is determined primarily using the price at which any recent transaction in the security may have been effected, adjusted for the Directors' view as to the likely success of the business model and discounted for the likelihood of a liquidity event occurring in the next 3 years.
+A derivative is a financial contract whose value depends on, or is derived from, underlying assets, liabilities or indices.
+Derivative transactions include a wide assortment of instruments, such as forwards, futures, options and swaps.
+The fair value of derivatives that are not exchange traded is estimated based on most recent transactions.
+Where no recent transactions are available fair value is determined by applying a binomial option pricing model, which takes into account current market conditions (volatility and interest rates).
 Changes in the fair value of investments are recognised in the Statement of Comprehensive Income.
 Transaction costs directly attributable to the acquisition of the investments are expensed in the Statement of Comprehensive Income as incurred.